jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 Aside from trust benefits to users, this architecture is helpful to processors.

 The resource lock in the smart wallet works somewhat like an escrow.
 Without this escrow, the centralized processor must receive funds from the user, and then subsequently deliver the desired tokens on the destination chain.
 During the period of time _after_ the processor receives the funds, but _before_ the funds have been sent to the destination chain, the processor is holding funds which belong to the user.
-This exposes the business to a set of regulatory concerns like "safeguarding".
+Holding user funds exposes the business to a large set of regulatory concerns ("safeguarding" for example).

-Because of the escrow in the Safenet protocol, the processor never takes custody of the user's funds.
+Because of the escrow, in the Safenet protocol, the processor never takes custody of the user's funds.
 They don't receive a payment until _after_ they've delivered their promise to the user.
 In this case, the processor never holds funds which belong to the user.
-This alleviates a class of regulatory concerns.
+This alleviates a large class of regulatory concerns.

 ## An Intents Marketplace

 In the flow I described, the user expects a specific processor to fulfill their intent.
 In future versions of the protocol, this won't be required.
 Users will be able to create processor-agnostic intents on-chain.
 Processors will bid to fulfill the intent, and the processor with the winning bid will get the job.
 This creates a Google-Ads-like marketplace which increases competition between processors and results in better pricing for users.

-_You may be wondering: "If locks are enforced by ensuring a specific processor co-signs all transactions, how can the protocol support multiple processors?"
-In reality, the wallet will continue to to have a single "processor" who is responsible for co-signing, but that processor will only be responsible for managing the lock.
+_You may be wondering: "If locks are enforced by ensuring a specific processor co-signs all transactions for the wallet, how can the wallet interact with multiple processors?"
+In reality, the wallet will continue to to have a single "processor" who is co-signs transactions, but that processor will only be responsible for managing the lock.
 The actual intent fulfillment will be done by 3rd parties (co-processors) who compete in the marketplace on pricing and speed.
-These co-processors must trust the processor not to sign any transactions that violate a lock.
+These co-processors must trust the processor to manage the lock properly.
 If the processor were to sign a transaction which violates a lock, the co-processor would not be able to redeem the escrowed funds._

 ## Risks